 You can also appeal against the conditions attached to your approval.

 The decision notice will set out why your application was refused, and the case officers' report will be available for you to view.
 Taking the reason(s) into account, you may wish to prepare a revised proposal for comment prior to submitting a further planning application.
-To do so you will need to submit a completed pre-application/post-decision advice request, together with the appropriate fee and plans.
+To do so please see our Pre-application advice service.

 If you re-apply within a year of the date on which your application was refused for something which is substantially the same, and both the applicant and application site are the same, you may not have to pay a second fee provided that you paid the fee for the previous application.
 This exemption can however only be given once and advice should be obtained from the validation team prior to claiming this exemption.